GrievingTrauer/Pokemon-Showdown-Bot/README.md

 [Click here][4] for an in-depth installation guide, courtesy of Rival Nick.
 Otherwise, basic instructions follow.

 Pokémon Showdown Bot requires [node.js][2] to run.
-This bot has not been tested on every `node.js` version possible, but has the same version requirements as [Pokémon Showdown][3]: either v0.6.3 through v0.8.22, or v0.10.2 and up.
+This bot has not been tested on every `node.js` version possible, but has the same version requirements as [Pokémon Showdown][3]: v0.10.2 and up.
 Install `node.js` if you don't have it yet, try the last stable version.

 Next up is cloning this bot.
 This can be done in two ways: cloning it via `git` or downloading as ZIP.